Fox682/PyCPU/README.md

 - SP Stack Pointer (Stack Grows in Reverse)
 - BP Base Pointer  (Stack Manipulation)

-"infile" includes more instructions on how to use the cpu.py.
+The "infile" includes more instructions on how to use the cpu.py.
+Feel free to edit and or remove this to replace it with your own.

 Planned:
 - 2 more Registers (Tenative as this would balloon the code to run...)